asagi4/comfyui-prompt-control/README.md

 - SDXL parameters
 - Other miscellaneous things

 [This example workflow](workflows/example.json?raw=1) implements a two-pass workflow illustrating most scheduling features.
+(Note: the example still uses deprecated nodes; update pending).

 The tools in this repository combine well with the macro and wildcard functionality in [comfyui-utility-nodes](https://github.com/asagi4/comfyui-utility-nodes)